5t4david/web-scraping-challenge/README.md

 I used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* I started by converting my Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+* I started by converting my Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of my scraping code from above and return one Python dictionary containing all of the scraped data.

-* Next, I created a route called `/scrape` that will import my `scrape_mars.py` script and call your `scrape` function.
+* Next, I created a route called `/scrape` that will import my `scrape_mars.py` script and call my `scrape` function.

   * Stored the return value in Mongo as a Python dictionary.

-* Created a root route `/` that will query my Mongo database and pass the mars data into an HTML template to display the data.
+* I created a root route `/` that will query my Mongo database and pass the mars data into an HTML template to display the data.

-* Created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+* I created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Used the following as a guide for what the final product should look like.

 ![final_app_part1.png](images/final_app.png)